 Does Your Desired Career Offer Apprenticeships?

-If the answer to this is yes, you can wave any worries over the first two questions goodbye.
-Apprenticeships have evolved considerably over recent years, such that you can even attain masters and PhD qualifications from them.
+If the answer to this is yes, you can wave goodbye to any worries over the first two questions.
+Apprenticeships have evolved considerably over recent years, such that you can even attain master’s and PhD qualifications from them.

 Although apprenticeships can sometimes offer lower salaries because you will spend at least 20% of your work hours in off-the-job training, a good company will recognise your apprenticeship as an investment and pay you a normal wage.
 Apprenticeships have become incredibly flexible and due to the rapidly changing economy have been recognised as essential for companies to continue to plug the ever-growing skill gaps within their business.